 The INTERLINE routing model was developed in November 1983 by ORNL to produce potential rail route networks for transporting radioactive materials.
-The current system includes some 17,000 links and nearly all the mainlines, branchlines and rail spurs in the United States except industrial spur lines.
-The nation's rail system consists of many independent companies, which makes judging potential routes far more complicated than selecting highway routes.
+The current system includes some 17,000 links and nearly all the mainlines, branchlines and rail spurs in the United States except industrial spur lines.33 The nation's rail system consists of many independent companies, which makes judging potential routes far more complicated than selecting highway routes.34

-While the model identifies the shortest distance route, the system is designed to reflect the corporate and operational structure unique to the railroad industry.
-For example, railroads will usually attempt to maximize a shipment's distance traveled on their system, particularly the first rail carrier to handle the shipment.
+While the model identifies the shortest distance route, the system is designed to reflect the corporate and operational structure unique to the railroad industry.35 For example, railroads will usually attempt to maximize a shipment's distance traveled on their system, particularly the first rail carrier to handle the shipment.
 The model uses a standard multiplier to compensate for this advantage.
 The model also will automatically minimize the number of transfers from one railroad company to another.
-INTERLINE incorporates a weighting factor to make a model use the most heavily traveled mainlines except in the vicinity of the origin or destination where specific branch lines are required.
+INTERLINE incorporates a weighting factor to make a model use the most heavily traveled main lines except in the vicinity of the origin or destination where specific branch lines are required.
 Like the HIGHWAY model, the rail data base can restrict specific rail links should there be any state or local legislation prohibiting or impeding rail shipment through an area.
-Currently, however, the lack of such legislation allows spent fuel shipments to take place just as though it is any other general freight.
+Currently, however, the lack of such legislation allows spent fuel shipments to take place just as though it is any other general freight.36 ordinances to control the movement of materials on the roads and highways.
+To test the validity of these measures, the state or local governments may obtain advisory rulings from DOT through an inconsistency ruling or non-preemption determination in lieu of litigation between the federal government and the state/local parties.
+Alternatively, the validity of the measure may be tested in court.